genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 }
 ```

-The response includes the `id` of the created job.
 As a guideline for setting `volume_size`:
 - For H5AD input files, allocate approximately **1.4× the size of the original attachment** (in GB).
 - For 10x H5 input files, allocate at least **4× the size of the original attachment** (in GB).

+The response includes the `id` of the created job.
+It is required for subsequent steps.

 ### Step 4: Monitor the dry-run job